mastwood/mastwood.github.io/index.md

 I have worked with various markup languages and similar technologies such as XML, HTML, CSS, and JSON.
 I am also experienced with Linux, having used Ubuntu through the WSL system as well as various other operating systems used in high performance computing clusters.
+Furthermore, I have some experience with web-based platforms, having assisted in developing the iGEM team websites:

+- <a href="https://igem.uwaterloo.ca/">iGEM Waterloo Team Website</a>
+- <a href="https://2020.igem.org/Team:Waterloo">iGEM Waterloo 2020 Project Website</a>
+- <a href="https://2019.igem.org/Team:Waterloo">iGEM Waterloo 2019 Project Website</a>

-Furthermore, I have some experience with web-based platforms, having assisted in developing the iGEM team websites (https://igem.uwaterloo.ca/, https://2020.igem.org/Team:Waterloo, https://2019.igem.org/Team:Waterloo) as well as a number of small web applications (some hosted via AWS, others hosted locally).
+As well as a number of small web applications (some hosted via AWS, others hosted locally).

 ### Graphic Design
 My graphic design experience is mostly relevant to game development or engineering positions.
 I have experience with